ghga-de/mass/README.md

 Along with the hits, facet options are reported that can be used to filter down the hits by performing the same search query again but with specific facet selections being set.

-The search endpoint supports pagination to deal with large hit lists.
+The search endpoint supports pagination to deal with a large number of search results.
 Facet options can help avoid having to rely on this feature by filtering down the number of hits to a single page.

 For more information see the OpenAPI spec linked below.